-The E-car has landed in the world with a thump but, until there are some serious changes in the thinking of politicians, they will not thrive in South Africa; there are in 2022 less than 1,000 pure battery electric vehicles.
+The E-car has landed in the world with a thump but, until there are some serious changes in the thinking of politicians, they will not thrive in South Africa; there are less than 1,000 pure battery electric vehicles.

-The E-car has landed in South Africa, the first as the "Daily Maverick’s number one of the best rides of 2019;" and the second, by good fortune in our own garage.
+The E-car has landed in South Africa, the "Daily Maverick’s number one of the best rides of 2019;" and by good fortune a Nissan Leaf in our own garage.
 However, the two vehicles are like chalk and cheese.
-One is top of the range and very expensive, and the other rather old but with a new lithium-ion battery.
+The former is top of the range and very expensive, and the other rather old but with a new lithium-ion battery.

 Now that the batteries have improved in leaps and bounds, E-cars are without a doubt, as certain as digital cameras, the future.
 Mind you, we said that about Kindle books too; paper backs and hard covers are still very much with us.